🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 In 1911, the Syracuse Advertising Men’s Club held a banquet to discuss journalism and publicity.
 One of its members (Arthur Brisbane) was quoted in the paper saying, “Use a picture.
 It’s worth a thousand words.”

-Fast forward 100+ years and Arthur’s proverbial words still ring true—especially when it comes to landing pages
+Fast forward 100+ years and Arthur’s proverbial words still ring true—especially when it comes to landing pages.

 Enter: the landing page hero shot.

 If your headline and subheading communicate your value proposition, your landing page hero shot brings it to life in a way only an image can.
-This is why a strong hero shot is a mainstay of landing page design

 Get it wrong, and watch your conversion rates plummet.